 Myth vs. Reality: What Is Being an Accountant Really Like?

 The world is full of misconceptions about careers.
-Whether it’s superhuman police officers, nurses whose only responsibility is to serve doctors or corrections officers being surrounded by violent killers at all times—it’s easy for those who’ve never spent a day in a career to make assumptions that wildly differ from reality.
+Whether it’s superhuman police officers, nurses whose only responsibility is to serve doctors or corrections officers being surrounded by violent killers at all times.
+It’s easy for those who’ve never spent a day in a career to make assumptions that wildly differ from reality, and that's no different for jobs that deal with money.

 While accounting isn’t typically portrayed in media in a bombastic or over-the-top light, there are still plenty of things the uninitiated tend to get wrong about the job.
 We’re here to help clear up some of the confusion.